MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 #### Encounter with Grubnar, the Warchief

-As the players reach the entrance to Grukthar Hollow, they are met by a group of goblin guards who escort them to a large chamber where Grubnar, the Warchief, is stationed.
+As you reach the entrance of what appears to be a hallway that leads to the war room, you are met by a group of goblin guards who escort you to a large chamber where Grubnar, the Warchief, is stationed.
 The chamber is dimly lit but well-organized, with maps and plans spread out on tables, indicating its importance.

 **Goblin Guard Dialogue**:
 - **Guard Leader**: "Follow us.
 Grubnar awaits.
 Do not stray from the path."